MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 **Knowledge**

-: Picking up one of these knowledge crystals with a glyph on it will spawn the glyph on the obelisk, if it is not there already.
-If an obelisk offering is rejected or a player with any knowledge stacks dies, the pickups on the relevant player will respawn where they were taken from with the same glyph.
+: Same as normal, but also resets the buff and reinitializes the fragment (with its associated glyph) if an obelisk offering is rejected.
 When all knowledge has been resolved with the obelisk, damage phase starts with the kill feed text, "The ritual is complete, power awaits you..." and cleanses all stacks of PD.

 ### Locations
 **Glyph / Dark Room**
-: The glyph/dark room can be opened by any **Darkness Fragment** and has multiple named ultra Wizards and several Shadow Thrall inside - these can all be ignored.
+: The glyph/dark room can be opened by any **Darkness Fragment** and has multiple named ultra Wizards and several Shadow Thrall inside - these can all be mostly ignored.
 While inside the room, any player inside will be inflicted with stacking **PD**.
-Inside the dark room, there are 9 glowing knowledge crystals with a glyph on them, scattered around the room (see above paragraph for more detail).
+Inside the dark room, there are 9 glowing knowledge crystals with a glyph on them, scattered around the room, used for the obelisk mechanic.
 : Each floor's room is larger than the last and will have more death pits.

 ### Interactables
 **Obelisk**
-: An obelisk appears on the floor that Caretaker is currently on, excluding the last floor.
-When any player has knowledge stacks and are outside of a glyph room, a text log will appear saying "An obelisk awaits ``<PLAYERNAME>``'s offering...", with that player's name being one who has knowledge stacks.
-All glyphs on the obelisk that correspond with the knowledge puddles that said player ran over must be quickly shot, or the obelisk will partially fill up and purge that player's knowledge buff.
+: An obelisk is present on the second, third and fourth floor.
+When any player has knowledge stacks and is outside of a glyph room, they become eligible to perform an offering.
+While any player is eligible to perform an offering, a text log will appear saying, "An obelisk awaits ``<PLAYERNAME>``'s offering...", with the player's name being one who is eligible to offer.
+All glyphs on the obelisk that correspond with the knowledge puddles that said player ran over must be quickly shot, or the obelisk will partially fill up and purge that player's knowledge buff (thus respawning the fragments in the glyph room).
 Only one offering can occur at a time.

 *Damage Phase*
 ---
 Damage can be dealt to the Caretaker when Resonant Breakthrough is active.

 ### Health Gating
-Caretaker can only lose 33% of their first health bar per floor, cumulatively.
-To be clear: he can only go down to 66% of his first HP bar on floor 1, 33% on floor 2 and 0% on floor 3.
+Caretaker can only lose roughly 33% of their first health bar per damage phase, cumulatively.
+To be clear: he can only go down to roughly 66% of his first HP bar on floor 1, roughly 33% on floor 2 and 0% on floor 3.
 Upon triggering the gate, damage phase ends.
 The glowing portion on the boss health bar denotes how much health is left per gate.

 ### Statuses
 **Resonant Breakthrough**